 3. The Importance of Teamwork.

 Another flaw in writing Work Health and Safety Management Systems is that they only focus on letting workers know what they are prohibited to do (from the process perspective).
-This misses out other important areas like helping the workers understand how staff need work together to communicate about safety.
-Having each group working as one cohesive team, goes a long way towards enhancing your safety performance.
+This misses out on other important areas like helping the workers understand how staff need to work together to communicate about safety.
+Having each group working as one cohesive team goes a long way towards enhancing your safety performance.
 If everyone cares about what each other are doing, then looking out for safety issues on the horizon becomes second nature.

 4. Conduct of Supervisors.

 Safety performance and staff productivity are dramatically improved once positive communications and good working relationships between senior management, the front line and workers are established.
 It allows workers to comfortably raise concerns which will result in lower incidences of work incidents (if management will immediately act on safety issues).

 Supervisors are required to possess excellent people skills to deal with their staff to motivate them to talk about issues.
 Try implementing codes of conduct for supervisors as well.
 Communicate openly with frontline staff and senior management, as well as empathise with staff about any complaints.